SheepTester/longer-tweets/_posts/2026-06-06-json-bigint.md

 ## Is this a good idea?

-No. In general, you shouldn't need to encode data types in an interchange format.
+No!
+In general, you shouldn't need to encode data types in an interchange format.
 If both parties know that the data is in JSON, then they should also already know what data types to expect for each key and how they should be interpreted in order to make any meaningful use out of it.
 If you really want to encode data type, you should use YAML, which is expressive enough to let you perform [remote code execution][yaml-rce].

 [yaml-rce]: https://ctf.support/web/python/yaml-deserialization/